Previous dayMarch 16, 2026Next day

 47.6 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.6 earthquake 55 km SSW of Nanwalek, Alaska with origin time 22:07 UTC on March 16, 2026.
-The event originated approximately 47.6 km below the surface, classifying it as shallow crustal.
-Coordinates: 58.892°, -152.273°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 22:07 UTC on March 16, 2026, a magnitude 2.6 tremor occurred 55 km SSW of Nanwalek, Alaska.
+The hypocenter lay at 47.6 km, placing this in the shallow crustal category.
+Geolocation places the event at 58.892°N, -152.273°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16